-\TDS measurements only required when the discharge is in the Colorado River Basin.
-Samples are to be of the raw water supply.
-If more than one source is being utilized, a composite sample proportioned to flow shall be prepared.
+TDS measurements only required when the discharge is in the Colorado River Basin.
+Samples are to be of the raw water supply and effluent.
+If more than one source is being utilized, a composite sample proportioned to flow shall be prepared from individual grab samples.